 What is anesthesia?

-Anesthesia is the medicine that puts you to sleep and stops you from feeling pain during your surgery.
+Anesthesia is the medicine that puts you to sleep during your surgery.
 There are two different types of anesthesia, “local” and “general.”

 Local anesthesia is numbing medicine applied to the area of your body where you are having the procedure.
 You are awake during the procedure.
 Sometimes you might also have an IV so you can be given medicine to help you relax.
 With this medicine, you may get drowsy, and even fall into a “light” sleep.